Aellan Choo Real Estate Services

 If you are considering buying a property, you can place your trust in me.
 My attention to details will help you to look out for any potential problems or issues that could cause you trouble in the future.
 You can reach out to me anytime by clicking on the bottom right button.

-5 - Aellan Choo Real Estate - Personalised Property Services in Singapore
+5 - Aellan Choo - Leading Real Estate Agent in Singapore | Buy, Sell, Rent Properties

 Example 3: Buyers often overlook the kitchen hood or hob functionality

-4 - Aellan Choo Real Estate - Personalised Property Services in Singapore
+4 - Aellan Choo - Leading Real Estate Agent in Singapore | Buy, Sell, Rent Properties

 Example4: Another common example is that aircon system may not be working fully